- What educational institutions can I study in Europe

 How much does it cost to study abroad?

-Free education in Europe for Russian schoolchildren
+Free education in Europe for foreign students

 Even those students who dream of studying abroad, but do not have sufficient money, can realize their dreams thanks to scholarships and grants that allow them to cover education expenses in full or in part.
 Who provides financial support to students?

 Scholarships and grants are most often awarded when applying for a bachelor's or master's program - when choosing a foreign university, you should carefully study the conditions of admission and check the possibility of free education.
 Each country has its own principles for organizing free education for foreign students: for example, in France, public universities are free of charge, students pay only a small administrative fee (except for business schools that are fully paid for by students).
-Finland English-language education for Russian and foreigners is done on a paid basis (except for EU citizens), but Finnish universities continue to receive funding from the Government of Finland, which allows them to grant scholarships to students studying in Finnish or Swedish.
+Finland English-language education for foreign students is done on a paid basis (except for EU citizens), but Finnish universities continue to receive funding from the Government of Finland, which allows them to grant scholarships to students studying in Finnish or Swedish.

 Please note that even with full coverage of education costs, visa centers may require confirmation of financial solvency when applying for a visa.